 Insured Status for Social Security Disability

-Social Security Disability is like an insurance program.
+Social Security Disability is essentially an insurance program.
 A worker must have paid social security taxes in order to be “insured,” similar to paying premiums on a private insurance policy.
 Like any other insurance coverage, Social Security Disability coverage lasts for a limited period of time after an individual stops working.
 The maximum length of coverage is 5 years, but for individuals who worked only sporadically before they ceased working altogether, that period can be substantially less.
 This is how it works:

 For an applicant over 31 years, he or she must have 20 quarters of coverage out of 40 calendar quarters, prior to becoming disabled.
 Another approximate version of the rule is that an applicant is eligible if she has worked and paid Social Security taxes for 5 out of the past 10 years.
 The rule for applicants under age 31 is less restrictive.